sccn/sccn.github.io/tutorials/10_Group_analysis/study_statistics.md

 ![image not found](/assets/images/studystats19.png)

 Press the *Plot ERPs* button again.
 The following plot pops up and shows an array of 2 x 5 scalp topographies for the 2 x 5 design (2 conditions *ignore* and *memorize* times 5 memory loads).
 The scalp topography on the bottom shows the p-value map across conditions (*ignore* vs. *memorize*).
 The scalp topography on the right shows the p-value map across memory loads.
 The scalp topography in the bottom right corner shows the p-value for the ANOVA interaction term between conditions and memory loads.
 We observe a statistical trend for the memory load, meaning that memory load may lead to different scalp topographies in the time range of interest.
+Note that we added the green and orange lines with photoshop to help illustrate how the main effect for each variable is calculated.
+The load variable statistics is an ANOVA across 7 different loads.
+By contrast, the condition variable compares two conditions.

 ![image not found](/assets/images/studystats20.png)